 How do you select your courses?

 As you choose your courses, you will have a great deal of information available to you through the Student Information System (SIS), through the Common Core website, through your Academic Advisors, through student websites, and through senior students.
 It is very important that you weigh all of this information carefully and create the pathway through the Common Core that will be most useful and exciting for you.

-Common Core courses are selected online through the Student Information System (SIS) and places are allotted through a First-Come-First-Served enrollment method (get to your computers early!).
+Common Core courses are selected online through the Student Information System (SIS) and places are allotted through a First-Come-First-Served enrollment method during the course selection period (Get to your computers early!) and an auto-ballot method during the add/drop period.
 It is important to note, however, that selecting a course online does not guarantee a place on the course, as Common Core courses have fixed quotas.

 Course Selection Period (Course approval method: First-Come-First-Served)

 During the course selection period in August, your selections of Common Core courses are time-stamped.
 Pending approval of course enrollment, you are able to check your position in the queue as well as the number of vacancies available in the course.
 The system will approve your course selection on a first-come-first-served basis.
 Any enrollments not approved as a result of oversubscription will be placed on a ranked waiting list.
 The system will perform the enrollment approval process several times a day and you can check and make changes to your course selection online during the course selection period.